FrontEndExplorer-Temp/TimeFlow/client-web/README.md

 - **Notes Editor**: Rich text editing for your notes.
 - **Job Board**: Kanban board for tracking job applications.
 - **Habit Tracker**: Visualize your habit streaks and consistency.
+- **AI Integration**: Configure and manage your AI settings and keys.
 - **Dark/Light Mode**: Seamless theme switching to match your preference.

 ## Tech Stack